You are here

 The postivie response guided next steps in building the MVP — a website that allowed users to login using Facebook, post and search wardrobe items to rent, and request a rental.

-“It is very exciting as well as challenging being a female founder in Boston,” says Aviyente, who earned a master’s in Information Technology from Bentley in 2005 and is currently enrolled in the master’s in Human Factors in Information Design.
+“It is very exciting as well as challenging being a female founder in Boston,” says Aviyente, who earned a master’s in Information Technology from Bentley in 2005 and is currently enrolled in the masters in Human Factors in Information Design user experience degree.

 Aviyente is a supporter of women in entrepreneurship and technology, a passion that led her to write a blog to chronicle her own experiences.
 Earlier this fall, she presented "Agile Software Development + Lean Startup + Lean UX — How to Make it Work Together" at the Campus Party Europe technology festival in London.